oraNod/atlantec-festival-2023/README.md

-# atlantec-festival-2023
+# Atlantec Festival 2023

-Slides and stuff from my talks at the Atlantec Festival, Galway, 2023
+Slides from my talks at the Atlantec Festival, Galway, 2023